 Sun-worship was spread all over the ancient world.
 It mingled with other faiths and assumed many forms.
 Of the elements, fire was naturally chosen as its earthly symbol.
-A sacred fire, at first miraculously kindled, and subsequently kept up by the sedulous care of priests or priestesses, formed an important part of the religions of Judea, Babylonia, Persia, Greece and Rome, and the superstition lingers So late as the advent of the Reformation, amongst us still. a sacred fire was kept ever burning on a shrine at Kildare, in Ireland, and attended by virgins of high rank, called "inghean au dagha," or daughters of fire.
+A sacred fire, at first miraculously kindled, and subsequently kept up by the sedulous care of priests or priestesses, formed an important part of the religions of Judea, Babylonia, Persia, Greece and Rome, and the superstition lingers amongst us still.
+So late as the advent of the Reformation, a sacred fire was kept ever burning on a shrine at Kildare, in Ireland, and attended by virgins of high rank, called "inghean au dagha," or daughters of fire.
 Every year is the ceremony repeated at Jerusalem of the miraculous kindling of the Holy Fire at the reputed sepulchre, and men and women crowd to light tapers at the sacred flame, which they pass through with a naked body.
-Indeed, solar myths form no unimportant part of ancient mythology. the death of nature in the winter time, through the withdrawal of the sun, was supposed to be caused by the mourning of the earth-goddess over the sickness and disappearance into the realms of darkness of her husband and mate, the sun.
+Indeed, solar myths form no unimportant part of ancient mythology.
+Thus the death of nature in the winter time, through the withdrawal of the sun, was supposed to be caused by the mourning of the earth-goddess over the sickness and disappearance into the realms of darkness of her husband and mate, the

 ^{} We may point out that, according to all the Gospels, Christ expired towards sunset, and the sun became eclipsed as he was dying.
-He rose again exactly at day-break.
+He rose again exactly at daybreak.

 Mr. Fox Talbot has lately given the translation of an Egyptian poem, more than three thousand years old, and having for its subject the descent of Ishtar into Hades.
 To this region of darkness and death the goddess goes in search of her beloved Osiris, or Tammuz.
-This Ishtar is identical with the Assyrian female in the celestial quartette, the later Phœnician Astarte, "The Queen of Heaven with crescent horns," the moon-goddess, also with the Greek Aphrodite and Roman Venus; and the Egyptian legend reappears in the west as the mourning of Venus for the loss of Adonis.
+This Ishtar is identical with the Assyrian female in the celestial quartette, the later Phænician Astarte, "The Queen of Heaven with crescent horns," the moon-goddess, also with the Greek Aphrodite and Roman Venus; and the Egyptian legend reappears in the west as the mourning of Venus for the loss of Adonis.

 Again, the fable of Ceres mourning the death of her daughter Proserpine is another sun-myth.
-The Roman Ceres was the Greek $\Delta\eta\mu\dot{\eta}\tau\eta\rho$, or $\gamma\ddot{\eta}$ $\mu\dot{\eta}\tau\eta\rho$, Mother Earth, who through the winter time wanders inconsolable.
+The Roman Ceres was the Greek Δημήτηρ, or γη μήτηρ, Mother Earth, who through the winter time wanders inconsolable.
 Persephone, her daughter, is the vegetable world, whose seeds or roots lie concealed underground in the darkness of winter.
 These, when Spring comes with its brightness, bud forth and dwell in the realms of light during a part of the year, and provide ample nourishment for men and animals with their fruits.
 The sun, being the active fructifying cause in nature, was generally regarded as male.
 Thus, in the Jewish scriptures, he is compared to "a bridegroom coming out of his chamber" (Ps. xix.
 5), i.e., as a man full of generative, procreative vigour.
 The moon and the earth, being receptive only, were naturally regarded as female.